Studio Retail Group

-Studio, (formerly part of Findel plc) is a British home shopping business and is a wholly owned subsidiary of the Frasers Group.
+Studio, (formerly part of Studio Retail Group, formerly known as Findel plc) is a British home shopping business and is a wholly owned subsidiary of the Frasers Group.
 Studio was founded in 1962, under the name "Fine Art Developments".

 It operates online and through catalogues and currently sells electronics, furniture, homeware and gifts.
-Studio also offer a buy now, pay later service called Studio Pay.
+Studio also offered a buy now, pay later service called Studio Pay.

 In 2022, Studio was purchased out of administration by Frasers Group for £26.8 million.

 History

 Findel started as a greeting card company and went public in the early 1960s under the name "Fine Art Developments."
 It spun off its greeting card business in 1997 as a separate company called "Creative Publishing", which was subsequently acquired by Hallmark Cards in 1998.
 The company changed its name to "Findel plc" in 2000 and then to Studio Retail Group plc in 2019.

 It was previously listed on the London Stock Exchange between the early 1960s to 2022, before the company fell into administration.
 Shares were suspended on 14 February 2022 when it announced its intention to appoint administrators.

 In August 2010, Findel sold CWIO, Confetti.co.uk and I Want One of Those (IWOOT) to The Hut Group.

 In April 2013, Findel sold its healthcare division, NRS, to LDC, and in March 2015 Findel sold its Kleeneze business to CVSL Inc.